What Psychologists Cannot Say

 Are these beliefs wrong?
 I don’t know because I’m not allowed to talk about them.
 It’s not technically a violation of free speech, but effectively that’s what it is.
 A revolution may not be in order, but at least let’s have the mini-revolution that is awareness.

 We can infer why licenses dumb-down industries.
 Remove the teeth from a profession and it becomes unable to chew on meatier topics.
 Plus, the bureaucrats who sanction the license tend to be less intelligent than the licensees.
 As such, one way to think about the license is it’s a way for dumb people to control smart people.
-This is religion, in a sense, but much more of a waste of time.
+This is organized religion, in a sense, but much more of a waste of time.
 To this point, behold the amount of paperwork a psychologist must fill out to demonstrate he is practicing the profession in the state-approved manner.

 A bunch of other silly rules inhibit psychologists from doing the job well.
 The inability to conduct teletherapy across state lines, the rigidity and incoherence of the DSM, and worst of all, limited confidentiality.